Skip to main content

 Signature:

 For x equal to one of the elements in array_from, the function returns the corresponding element in array_to, i.e. the one at the same array index.
 Otherwise, it returns default.
-If multiple matching elements exist array_from, an arbitrary corresponding element from array_to is returned.
+If multiple matching elements exist array_from, it returns the element corresponding to the first of them.

 transform(T, Array(T), Array(U), U) -> U